John O'Neill (Fenian): Pembina Raid

-However, the split between two factions of the Fenians remained, and penetration of O'Neill's organization by British and Canadian spies ensured that his next venture into Canada in 1870 (see Battle of Eccles Hill) was known in advance, and Canada was accordingly prepared.
+However, the split between two factions of the Fenians remained, and penetration of O'Neill's organization by Canadian spies ensured that his next venture into Canada in 1870 (see Battle of Eccles Hill) was known in advance, and Canada was accordingly prepared.
 After the Battle of Trout River ended in a disorganized rout, O'Neill was arrested by United States Marshal George P. Foster and charged with violating neutrality laws.
 That led to O'Neill's imprisonment in July 1870 – he was sentenced to two years – but he and other Fenians were pardoned by President Ulysses S. Grant that October.

 Though he renounced the idea of further attacks on Canada, he changed his mind at the urging of an associate of Louis Riel, William Bernard O'Donoghue.
 With the latter, and without the backing of the bulk of the Fenians, he led an attack on the Hudson's Bay Company's post at Pembina, Dakota Territory, on 5 October 1871.
 He was arrested by American troops.